Edward Acevedo (politician)

 Edward "Eddie" Acevedo (born July 23, 1963) is an American politician.
-He was a Democratic member of the Illinois House of Representatives, representing the 2nd district from 1995 to 2017.
+He was a Democratic member of the Illinois House of Representatives, representing the 2nd district from 1997 to 2017.
 In 2021 he was convicted of tax evasion.

 Early life

 Acevedo was born and raised in Chicago.
 He earned his associate degree in general studies from City-Wide College.

 Chicago Police Department

-Acevedo is a police officer for the Chicago Police Department.
+Acevedo long served as a police officer for the Chicago Police Department.
 He was decorated for heroism and valor by the Cook County Sheriff's Office for rescuing victims trapped in a fire.
 To which we learn was a lie and he never rescued anyone.

+In June 1995, he would hired by the Chicago Police Department to serve as a correctional officer for the Cook County Sheriff’s Office.

 In 2013, Acevedo stopped an unarmed 16-year-old boy after dark on Chicago's northwest side.
 Acevedo was enraged to learn that the boy was not carrying any identification, at one point yelling “How am I supposed to identify your dead body if I find you on the streets?”.
 The boy was frightened and fled down a nearby alley, to which Acevedo responded by firing at him 3 times with his service pistol.
 Acevedo hit the boy in the arm and leg, while missing his third shot.
 Though critically injured, the boy survived and recovered from the encounter.
 Two years after the shooting, the Independent Police Review Authority (IPRA) cleared Acevedo of any wrongdoing.

+By December 2024, he was no longer a police officer.